ikke-t/virt-installs/README.md

   --extra-args="ks=file:/ks.cfg console=tty0 console=ttyS0,115200n8"
 ```

 After install of edge I typically switch it into virbr0 network.
-It doesn't
+I noticed
-seem to be able to route to podman container in user namespace from virtual
+It doesn't seem to be able to route to podman container in user namespace
-machine in user name space too.
-If you run the both as root, perhaps it
+from virtual machine in libvirt default network virbr0.
+If you run the both as
-would work with option ```--network bridge=virbr0```.
+root, perhaps it would work with option ```--network bridge=virbr0```.